A super soft and flavourful Carrot Bundt Cake topped with a sweet glaze; perfect for an afternoon snack or just because you fancy cake!

 - 2 tbsp water

 - Preheat the oven to 350F and spray a Bundt pan with cooking spray.
 Make sure to really spray it well, you don’t want your cake to stick!
 My Bundt pan was 9 ½ inches across.

 - Place oil, light brown sugar, eggs, and vanilla extract into a large bowl, and mix on medium speed until well combined and smooth, around 1 minute.

 - Add in the flour, spices, baking powder, baking soda, and salt and mix on low until the mixture starts to come together.

 - Add in the shredded carrot and mix on low until well combined and there are no lumps of flour.
 You want all the carrot to be coated in a cake mixture too.

 - Pour the mixture into your prepared pan and tap a few times on the worktop to release any air bubbles and make sure the mixture is level in the pan.

-- Place in the oven for 45-55 minutes (mine took 50 minutes) until risen and an inserted skewer into the centre comes out clean.
+- Place in the oven for 45-55 minutes until risen and an inserted skewer into the center comes out clean.

 - Leave to cool in the pan for at least an hour before placing a plate over the top of the Bundt pan and inverting the cake onto the plate.
 Leave to cool completely before glazing.